CorrectRoadH/ZimaOS-Status/README.md

-# ZimaOS-ModManagement
+# ZimaOS Status
-Mod management service manages ZimaOS module lifecycle, such as creation, running, etc.
+ZimaOS Status is Module Application for ZimaOS.